Reference ID: 12009900

 Apollo currently holds the royalty rights for various catalogues of artists like Rihanna, Enrique Iglesias, Drake, Beach Boys, Justin Bieber, Eminem, and Jay Z to name a few.

-Minimum investment size of $50k with the average investor injection of $500k.
+Project Apollo has a minimum investment size of $50,000, with an average investor injection of $500,000.
 Dividend yield averaging out at 10% annually.
-Apollo has set its sights to become and is on target to be, the first royalty ownership company to float on a stock exchange, maximising the capital growth of investor capital at which point valuation is forecast to increase between 10x to 18x.
-Meaning that an initial investment today of 100k would increase to over $1,000,000 upon the IPO.
+Apollo has set its sights to become and is on target to be, the first royalty ownership company to float on a public stock exchange, maximising the capital growth of investor capital at which point valuation is forecast to increase between 10x to 18x.
+Meaning that an initial investment today of $100,000 would increase to over $1,000,000 upon the IPO.

 What makes the deal unique?